howlowck/gitbook-javascript-2016/basics/es5.md

 ### `every`, `some`

-`every` and `some` returns true or false if the array satifies with the condition returned by the callback.
+`every` and `some` returns true or false if the array satisfies with the condition returned by the callback.

 [every](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/every) and [some](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/some) on MDN